Scutlet/mk8-poltergust/README.md

 # Poltergust

-Poltergust is a Mario Kart 8 U (Staff) Ghost Data visualization and (limited) modification tool.
-A secondary goal of this tool is to serve as documentation on the file format for MK8 ghost files.
+Poltergust is a Mario Kart 8 U (Staff) Ghost Data visualization and (limited) validation tool.
+Mario Kart 8 Deluxe is not actively supported.

-As the MK8 CT Wiki is open for modifications again, any findings will be documented there.
-A link to the relevant page will be added to this README once it's written.
-In the meantime, some information can already be derived from this tool's source code.
+Documentation on the Mario Kart 8 ghost files format can be found on the [MK8 CT Wiki](https://mk8.tockdom.com/wiki/Ghost_Data_(File_Format)).
+Additionally, the [MK8Leaderboards repo](https://github.com/Dinostraw/MK8Leaderboards/wiki) provides even more detailed information.

 Contributions to code and/or documentation are always welcome.

 ## DISCLAIMER
 This tool supports modification of ghost files, or otherwise aids in describing the file format to allow someone to perform such modifications themselves. **Under no circumstances should you upload any ghost file that was modified by this tool to the Nintendo servers**, nor should you pretend that a modified run was performed legitimately.
 Doing so will most likely result in a straight up ban.
-Furthermore, it is unsportsmanlike behaviour.
+Furthermore, there is no pride to take in cheating.

-Nevertheless, if you decide to ignore this disclaimer and that acting like a doofus is the path in life you want to take, then none of the contributors to this tool can be held responsible for any possible repercussions you or anyone else faces.
+Nevertheless, if you decide to ignore this disclaimer and that acting like a doofus is the path in life you want to take, then this tool cannot be held responsible for any possible repercussions.

-The modifications supported by this tool will likely result in some artifacts that would allow one to see whether a run was illegitimate, as there is still a lot unknown about ghost saves.

 ## Screenshot
 ![tool-preview](resources/screenshots/tool-preview.png)

 ## What about Mario Kart 8 Deluxe?
-I would not be surprised if Deluxe has the same file format for ghost files as Mario Kart 8 U. However, I do not have access to the game's files, nor do I even own it currently.
-You are free to experiment with this tool on Deluxe ghost files, and are welcome to contribute to provide support for them if there turn out to be issues.
+Deluxe uses an almost-identical format to Mario Kart 8 U, with the most notable difference being the switch to a Little Endian format.
+There's also a few more snags, such as an additional ghost list file (See [MK8Leaderboards](https://github.com/Dinostraw/MK8Leaderboards/commits/master) for more details).
+At this point in time I have no intentions of providing support for Deluxe ghosts.
+However, you are welcome to contribute to provide support for them.

 Images for tracks, characters, and vehicle parts from Deluxe are already present in this repository, and have even already been properly mapped.
 Tracks from Wave I of the Booster Course Pass are the latest tracks that are present.

 # Features
-Poltergust supports staff ghost files, player ghost files, and (likely) downloaded ghost files.
+Poltergust supports staff ghost files, player ghost files, and downloaded ghost files.
 It does not support MKTV replays, as their file format is significantly different.

 ## Previewing
 The following information can be previewed: